schrodervictor/y-u-sync/README.md

 ## Unit tests

 This module was TDD'ed.
-Almost 100% test coverage using mocha+chai+sinon.
+100% test coverage using mocha+chai+sinon.
 Reading the tests is the best way to learn how this thing really works.

 ## Contributing